- Books, Literature, and Writing»

 Life in a Viking Town

-Hunding's saga brings you from Jylland by Jorvik to the Sorte Hav (Black Sea, pron.'Sorte How'), back through the Oestsjaen (pron.
-'Oest-syaien', Eastern Sea)
+Hunding's saga brings you from Jylland - Jutland - by Jorvik to the Sorte Hav (Black Sea, pron.'Sorte How'), back through the Oestsjaen (pron.
+'Oest-syaien', Ea

 Begin reading from when the Jomsvikings take his mother and his childhood sweetheart as slaves in episode 1.
 Read on as Hunding meets his crew-mates and then his employer, the trader Osferth.
 Osferth's daughter Wulfwila becomes his lover - unknown to her father and mother - but is put out by his wish to sail to the east with Lifing to sell Wulfstan's swords.
 Escaping the clutches of the Jomsvikings with his loyal crewmen he sails on to the Danish island of Bornholm.
 They fall foul of King Svein's tax collector and are forced to leave again, this time for Gotland.
 A meeting with Gauti - the Allfather in another guise - and a risky crossing of the Eastern Sea (Baltic) brings them to Holmgard, the Norsemen's name for Novgorod.